top of page

 Background

 While the two schools shared a common vision and mutual interests, their accounting and management systems were very different.
-The larger school operated like a business, with a finance director from the private sector, established processes, an ERP system, financial controls, and a digitized approval system.
-In contrast, the smaller school was still managed like a non-profit organization, with many paper documents and fewer procedures.
+EPHEC operated with established processes, an ERP system, financial controls, and a digitized approval system.
+In contrast, the three departments from Haute Ecole Galilée were still managed with many paper documents, decentralized processes and fewer procedures.

 Complicating matters further, the transfer occurred on September 13, the end of the academic year, rather than at the end of the calendar year or a typical fiscal closing.

-Virginie Siriez, Finance consultant from Altesia, was thus appointed to prepare the transfer balance sheet, meaning she had to ready the accounts of the smaller unit for their incorporation into the larger one, as if it were the end of a fiscal year.
+Virginie Siriez, Finance consultant from Altesia, was thus appointed to prepare the transfer balance sheet, which would then need to be audited and serve as a legally binding document and form the basis for the notorial act.
+This work required that Virginie had to ready the accounts of Haute Ecole Galilee’ divisions for their incorporation into the larger one, as if it were the end of a fiscal year.

 Approach